krishan0520/Amazon_product_scraping_analytics/README.md

 ## Induction

- This project demonstrates ETL tasks of web scrapped semi-structured data  and data migration from a cloud data lake to an on-premises MYSQL data base.
-Additionally, we utilized MYSQL database to perform data analytics ,enabling us to get informed data insights from the dataset.
+This project showcases ETL tasks for web scrapped semi-structured data , including the migration of data from a cloud data lake to an on-premises MYSQL data base.
+Furthermore, we utilized MYSQL database to perform data analytics ,enabling us to get informed data insights from the dataset.

 ## Project Goals